UWBAIL/software_guidelines/README.md

 ## 2. Software developer's guidelines

 1. An individual does not have the copyright of any lab-developed software.
-Distributing any software to anyone outside the lab is  **prohibited**, without the consent of UW.
+Distributing any software to anyone outside the lab is  **prohibited**, without approval from UW.

 1. Do not put copyright information or lisences inside source code, unless it is approved for distribute.